Meet the team

-Clara oversees the strategic direction of all the IMP’s activities and facilitates key relationships across its broad community of collaborating organisations.
+Clara oversees the strategic direction of the IMP’s activities and leads its technical facilitation across a broad community of collaborating organisations.

-Clara has led the IMP since inception in 2016 and is on secondment from her role as a Partner at Bridges Fund Management, where she led the firm’s impact strategy throughout the investment cycle and across all fund types.
-In addition to growing impact through Bridges’ own funds, Clara led the firm’s research and development efforts to promote the growth of the wider sustainable and impact investment sector.
+Clara has led the IMP since inception in 2016 and is on secondment from her role as a Partner at Bridges Fund Management, where she previously led the firm’s sustainable and impact investing strategies across all fund types.
+Clara also led the firm’s research and development efforts to promote the growth of the wider sustainable and impact investment sector.

-Prior to Bridges, Clara focused her career on investing in sustainable businesses – most recently on the management team of a healthcare chain in India and Acumen portfolio company.
-Clara previously worked for Acumen’s Capital Markets team where she played a lead role in designing an innovative investment vehicle and later co-led the Acumen energy portfolio.
+Prior to Bridges Fund Management, Clara focused her career on investing in sustainable businesses – most recently on the management team of a healthcare chain in India and Acumen portfolio company.
+Clara previously worked for Acumen’s Capital Markets team where she played a lead role in designing an innovative investment vehicle and later co-led the Acumen renewable energy portfolio.